 The recipe says to either use linguica or chorizo… Both would definitely be delicious, but I opted for chorizo as it’s a favorite of mine (mainly when it’s in slices rather than when it’s diced).
 If neither of these are appealing to you, I’m sure you can use a simple Italian sausage or even a chicken sausage.

-• Heat 2 tablespoons of oil in a large heavy pot over medium-high heat.
-Add the linguica and cook until brown, frequently stirring for about 8 minutes.
-Transfer the linguica to a paper towel lined plate to drain.
-I kept the oil from the linguica in the pot… because, to be quite frank, it’s delicious and why would I want to discard perfectly good linguica oils?!
+Start by heating 2 Tbsp of oil in a large heavy pot over medium-high heat.
+Add the sausage of your choice and cook until brown, frequently stirring for about 8 minutes.
+Transfer the sausage to a paper towel lined plate to drain.
+I kept the oil from the sausage in the pot… because, to be quite frank, it’s delicious and why would I want to discard perfectly good oil?!

-• Add all of the potatoes and cook until they show signs of softening, stirring frequently, about 12 minutes.
+Add onions, garlic, chili powder, salt, and pepper and cook until transparent, for about 5 minutes.
+Then add all of the potatoes and cook until they show signs of softening, stirring frequently, about 12 minutes.

-• Add the broth and bring to a boil, making sure to scrape up any brown bits.
+Add either chicken or vegetable broth and bring to a boil, making sure to scrape up any brown bits from the bottom of the pan.
 Reduce the heat to medium-low, cover, and let simmer until the potatoes are soft, stirring occasionally, about 20 minutes.

-• Stir in spinach and simmer just until wilted, about 5 minutes.
-Stir in remaining 1 tablespoon of oil and season with salt and pepper.
+Stir in spinach and simmer just until wilted, about 5 minutes.
+Stir in remaining 1 tablespoon of oil and season with more salt and pepper if necessary.